w3f/Grants-Program/applications/mobile-polka.md

 - **Latest Rewards**: Display the block of the account's most recent rewards, indicating ongoing engagement.
 - **Reward Amount in DOT**: Display the rewarded value of staking in DOT, aiding in the assessment of network activity.

+#### Runtime Explorer:
+##### General Information:
+- **Runtime Lists**: Display list of runtimes, including its name, version, number of pallets, events, call functions storage functions and constants.
+- **Runtime Pallets List**: Provide additional informations associated with the runtime, contributing to a more comprehensive understanding.
+#### Pallet Details:
+- **Pallet Name**: Present the human readable name assigned to the pallet, aiding users in quickly identifying and referencing the pallet.
+- **Pallet Call Functions**: Display list of name, lookup and arguments of call functions of the pallet, offering a unique identifier for technical purposes.
+- **Pallet Events**: Display list of name, lookup and arguments of events of the pallet, offering a unique identifier for technical purposes.
+- **Pallet Storage Functions**: Display list of name, and type of storage functions of the pallet.
+- **Pallet Constants**: Display list of name, type, and value of constants of the pallet.
+Supply Information:
+- **Pallet Error Messages**: Display list of name, index, and documentation of error messages of the pallet for technical purposes.

 Stakeholder and Pool Metrics:
 Event Stake: Showcase the total stake for the current Event, providing insights into the network's overall staking activity.
 Active Stake: Display the stake actively participating in the network, distinguishing it from inactive or dormant stake.